 Thursday, 6 July 2017, 12pm – 1pm, includes lunch

 CS50 R&D, 125 Mount Auburn Street #350, Cambridge, MA, 02138

 About Abhishek Singh

 Abhishek loves building things, both physical and digital.
 He brings a fair amount of skills to the table: fabrication, programming (front-end and back-end), circuit design, 3D modeling and printing, design, and even an undergrad degree in business.
 He also has previous experience founding and running three tech startups, and is currently working on his fourth.
-He also has multiple web apps currently out in the wild; a shoe that you control and customize through your phone; a life-size dragon that you sit on to control a virtual dragon in a VR experience; a robotic desktop assistant that responds to voice commands in gifs; and an interactive installation that went up in Times Square, among other things.
-(Bio Link)
+Read more here.

 The HGCC Annual Consulting Career Fair will be held on Thursday, July 6th, 2017, at the TMEC Atrium in Harvard Medical School.
 This is an excellent opportunity to interact with some of the finest management and life science consulting firms that hire candidates just like you!

 Come speak to representatives from these top firms to learn more about them, and build your network in preparation for the upcoming recruitment cycle.
 CLICK HERE for additional details.